chbh-opensource/chbh-on-bear/docs/software/python.md

 ## Submitting Python jobs to the cluster

-We need to prepare two things to run python jobs on the BlueBEAR cluster: we need an executable python script to run the analysis and a bash script to prepare an environment and actually run our code.
+We need to prepare two things to run Python jobs on the BlueBEAR cluster: we need an executable Python script to run the analysis and a bash script to prepare an environment and actually run our code.

 Let's make a simple example.
 The following script creates and saves out a simple scatter plot of some random data.